 Source: Office of Maritime Administration, US Department of Transportation.

 The share of open registry ships operated under a “flag of convenience” grew substantially after WWII.
-They accounted for 5% of world shipping tonnage in 1950, 25% in 1980, 55% in 1995, and 70% in 2017.
-The usage of a flag of convenience refers to a national beneficial owner choosing to register one or more vessels in another nation in order to avoid higher regulatory and manning costs.
+They accounted for 5% of world shipping tonnage in 1950, 25% in 1980, 55% in 1995, and 72% in 2021.
+The usage of a flag of convenience refers to a beneficial national owner choosing to register one or more vessels in another nation in order to avoid higher regulatory and manning costs.
 This enables three types of advantages for the shipowners:

 - Regulation.
 Under maritime law, the owner is bound to the rules and regulations of the country of registration, which also involves requisitions in a situation of emergency (war, humanitarian crisis, etc.).
 Being subject to less stringent regulations commonly confers considerable savings in operating costs.